physics-faas/global-continuum-placement/README.md

 If not cluster fits the constraints of a function it is not allocated.
 (Might be rejected with an error in the future.)

+## Supported annotations

+for now the component supports these annotations:
+- `cores` : number of CPU cores
+- `memory` : memory in MB
+- `locality` : which is a cluster type defines for each cluster like "HPC", "Cloud", "Edge", and "On-premise".
+- `architecture`: Hardware architecture, one of "x86_64", "arm64"
+- `optimizationGoal`: Should be "Energy", "Performance", or "Availability"
+- `importance`:  the level associated to this goal : "Low, "Medium", "High"

 ## Development

 Setup the environment: